CAST-Intelligence/elysium-usv/README.md

 - Monitoring and auditing tools
 - Documentation and operational guides

-## Hybrid Implementation Architecture
+## Go Implementation Architecture

-This solution uses a hybrid approach combining Azure Functions and Logic Apps:

-### Azure Functions Components
-- **Data Validation Function**: Blob-triggered function that validates data integrity with checksum verification
-- **AWS Authentication Function**: Generates secure, vessel-specific credentials for S3 access
-- **Generate Audit Certificate Function**: Creates compliance records for data destruction certification

-### Logic App Workflows
-- **Master Orchestration Workflow**: Coordinates the end-to-end pipeline execution
+After assessing the requirements and initial prototyping, we have pivoted to using a robust Go-based monolithic service to implement the data pipeline.
+This decision was made based on considerations of simplicity, maintainability, and deployment stability.

+### Key Components:
+- **Worker Pattern Implementation**: Background processing using dedicated workers for each stage
+- **Validation Worker**: Processes blobs for checksum validation and metadata updates
-- **S3 Transfer Workflow**: Manages secure transfer of validated data to AWS S3
+- **Transfer Worker**: Handles secure transfer of validated data to AWS S3 with verification
-- **Cleanup Workflow**: Handles data retention policies and certified data destruction
+- **Cleanup Worker**: Manages data retention and certified data destruction
+- **HTTP Server**: Provides health endpoints and operation status
+- **Azure Clients**: Integration with Azure Blob Storage and Queue Storage
+- **AWS S3 Client**: Secure integration with AWS S3 with MinIO compatibility for testing
+- **File-based Audit System**: Records operations for compliance and security

 ## Development & Deployment